 Improve the data on County Assessor web-sites information available to taxpayers, comparable to that which is currently available on the LA County Public Access System.

 The CATA Board has developed data to support each of these initiatives.
-In the coming weeks, the CATA Board will approve a plan for each of these initiatives.
+In the coming weeks, the CATA Board will approve a plan for achieving each of these initiatives.

-We encourage all who has an interest in promoting and protecting the interests of property tax agents in California to join CATA.
+We encourage all who have an interest in promoting and protecting the interests of property tax agents in California to join CATA.

 Kind regards,